DavideRossi1/AdvancedHPC-Project/Distributed_MatMul/README.md

 A Makefile is provided to easily compile and run the code.
 The available targets are:

 - `make naive`: produce an executable running with the naive algorithm (triple loop);
-- `make cpu`: produce an executable running with the BLAS library;
+- `make cpu`: produce an executable running with the BLAS library (requires BLAS, on Leonardo you can load it with `module load openblas/0.3.24--nvhpc--23.11`);
-- `make gpu`: produce an executable running with CUDA and CUBLAS library;
+- `make gpu`: produce an executable running with CUDA and CUBLAS library (requires CUDA and CUBLAS, in Leonardo they are included in the `nvhpc` module which also provides a CUDA-Aware MPI library);
 - `make clean`: remove all the executables and the object files.

 After compilation, the executables can be run with `mpirun -np <np> ./main <size>`.